TorchLean

 4.3.10.
 Model Zoo Landmarks🔗

-For model definitions used in examples and demos, NN.GraphSpec.Models is the most convenient single import surface.
+For model definitions used in examples and examples, NN.GraphSpec.Models is the most convenient single import surface.

-The current zoo intentionally includes both sequential and DAG-native models:
+The current zoo includes both sequential and DAG-native models:

 • Models.mlp for the smallest sequential path,